jimhigson/oboe.js/writing/main/3_Background.md

 DOM isn't just a parser, it is also a cross-language defined interface for manipulating the XML in real time, for example to change the contents of a web page in order to provide some interactivity.
-In JSON world, DOM-style parser not refering to the DOM spec, or what browser makers would mean.
+In JSON world, DOM-style parser not referring to the DOM spec, or what browser makers would mean.
 Rather, borrowing from the XML world to mean a parser which requires the whole file to be loaded.